|Elliott Sound Products||Linear Power Supply Design|

 k = 6 for 120Hz or 7 for 100Hz ripple frequency

-Since all my calculations above were done at 100Hz ripple current, this can be checked easily, so ...
+Since all my calculations above were done using 100Hz ripple frequency (50Hz mains), this can be checked easily, so ...

-It can safely be concluded that this formula is more than acceptable for our needs, the error being about 7%, which is far better than the tolerance of electrolytics anyway.
-The net result is that the required capacitance is about 3,500uF per amp, for a 2V peak to peak ripple (50Hz supply).
-The required capacitance will be less for 60Hz countries, at 3,000uF per amp - again for a 2V p-p ripple voltage.
+It can safely be concluded that this formula is more than acceptable for our needs, any error being less than the tolerance of electrolytics anyway.
+The net result is that the required capacitance is about 3,500µF per amp, for a 2V peak to peak ripple (50Hz supply).
+The required capacitance will be less for 60Hz countries, at 3,000µF per amp - again for a 2V p-p ripple voltage.
+My recommendation (above) for a minimum of 2,000µF per amp DC is still quite valid, but allows for higher ripple voltage (3V P-P rather than 2V P-P).
+Note that the formula and my 'quick and dirty' estimation are only approximations, and you will almost certainly see variations in real life.

-Use of a small (e.g. 1uF) polyester or polycarbonate capacitor across the DC output is a common practice.
+Use of a small (e.g. 1µF) polyester, polycarbonate or polypropylene capacitor across the DC output is a common practice.
 Electrolytics all exhibit a small inductance, and this causes their impedance to rise at higher frequencies.
-This is dependent on the physical size (specifically the length) of the cap - bigger caps usually have greater inductance.
-Again, the use of a paralleled bank of small (1,000uF) electros will be better in this respect than a single large can type, and will also be easier to mount and cheaper.
-I have never found the necessity to add a bypass cap to maintain amp stability, but it cannot hurt (some amplifiers will oscillate if the supply impedance is allowed to exceed some specific (low) impedance at high frequencies).
+This is dependent on the physical size (mainly the length) of the cap - bigger caps usually have greater inductance.
+Again, the use of a paralleled bank of small (1,000µF) electros will be better in this respect than a single large can type, and will also be easier to mount and cheaper.
+I have never found the necessity to add a bypass cap across the electros to maintain amp stability, but it cannot hurt.
+Some amplifiers will oscillate if the supply impedance is allowed to exceed some specific (low) impedance at high frequencies.
 Essentially it is a good idea, and in the greater scheme of things, is inexpensive.
-Should you choose not to include a film bypass, it is unlikely that anything 'bad' will happen - the impedance of the large electrolytic will remain much lower than that of the film cap at frequencies up to 1MHz or so.
+Should you choose not to include a film bypass, it is unlikely that anything 'bad' will happen - the impedance of the large electrolytic will usually remain much lower than that of the film cap at any frequency below 1MHz or so.

 The manufacturers' ripple current rating is the maximum continuous ripple if the quoted life expectancy of the capacitor is to be achieved (usually 2000 hours, but 12000 to 26000 hours for some manufacturers).
-The ripple current rating is for the capacitor operating in an ambient of 85°C (or higher for high temperature types) and the maximum ripple current can be increased by up to 2.5 times as the operating temperature is reduced (2.5 times at 30°C), though going above about 1.5 times is risky because the ESR increases as the capacitor ages and causes more heat for the same ripple current. .
+The ripple current rating is determined in part by the ESR (equivalent series resistance) and the maximum rated operating temperature (typically 85°C, but higher for high temperature types).
+The maximum ripple current can be increased by up to 2.5 times as the operating temperature is reduced (2.5 times at 30°C), though going above about 1.5 times is risky because the ESR increases as the capacitor ages and causes more heat for the same ripple current. .
 Personally, I prefer not to exceed the quoted ripple current rating.

 Capacitors in power supplies feeding Class-A amps should be operated well within their ripple current rating.
 In a Class-AB amp, the maximum ripple is at maximum output which only occurs occasionally (if at all!).
 Occasional excursions up to or even above the maximum ripple current will not significantly affect the life of the capacitor.
-In a Class-A, however, the ripple is at a maximum whenever the amp is switched on.
+In a Class-A amp however, the ripple is at or close to the maximum whenever the amp is switched on.
 If the ripple current is at the maximum for the capacitor, the life expectancy would be 2000 hours (for the normal types).
 This equates to a life of less than 2 years if the amp is used for 3 hours a day.
+It may last much longer, but that would be good luck rather than good management.

-A formula for calculating ripple current would be very useful, but unfortunately (despite claims made in some articles I have read), it is almost entirely dependent on the series resistance provided by the incoming mains and the power transformer.
-Any formulae that do exist are only true for "sub-optimal" values of capacitance (in other words, the cap is too small to be useful).
+A formula for calculating ripple current would be very useful, but unfortunately (despite claims made in some articles I have read), it is almost entirely dependent on the series resistance provided by the incoming mains, the power transformer and rectifier diodes.
+Any formulae that do exist are only true for 'sub-optimal' values of capacitance (in other words, the cap is too small to be fully effective).
 The summary (below) has some guidelines that may be useful, but be aware that these are guidelines only - the final outcome has so many variables that it is impossible to give an accurate prediction of capacitor ripple current.

 Dia x H